JackDanger/twilio_contactable/README.markdown

 Confirming Phone Number And Sending Messages
 ====

-You can manage the user's SMS state like so:
+When your users first hand you their number it will be unconfirmed:

-    @user = User.create(:sms_phone_number => '5552223333')
+    @user = User.create(:phone_number => '555-222-3333')
-    @user.send_sms_confirmation!
+    @user.send_sms_confirmation! # fires off a TXT to the user with a generated confirmation code
-    @user.sms_confirmed? # => false
+    @user.sms_confirmed?         # => false, because we've only started the process

 then ask the user for the confirmation code off their phone and pass it in to sms_confirm_with:

-    @user.sms_confirm_with(user_provided_code)
+    @user.sms_confirm_with('123XYZ')

 If the code is right then the user's current phone number will be automatically marked as confirmed.
 You can check this at any time with:

     @user.sms_confirmed? # => true
     @user.send_sms!("Hi!
 This is a text message.")

-Then maybe the user will reply with 'BLOCK' by accident and @user.sms_blocked? will be true.
+If the code is wrong then the user's current phone number will stay unconfirmed.

+    @user.sms_confirmed? # => false
+    @user.send_sms!("Hi!
+This is a text message.") # sends nothing

+Users might send a TXT to you asking to 'BLOCK' you so you stop txting them. @user.sms_blocked? will then be true (this happens in the controller module).
-You can fix this by calling:
+You can reset this blocked status by calling:

     @user.unblock_sms!

-Receiving Messages From 4info.com
+Receiving TXTs and Voice calls
 ====

-You can also receive data posted to you from 4info.com.
-This is how you'll receive messages and notices that users have been blocked.
+You can also receive data posted to you from Twilio.
+This is how you'll receive messages, txts and notices that users have been blocked.
 All you need is to create a bare controller and include TwilioContactable::Controller into it.
 Then specify which Ruby class you're using as a contactable user model (likely User)